Glenohumeral instability is defined as an

 Signs of generalized ligamentous laxity include the ability to touch the palms to floor while bending at waist; hyperextension of the elbows, metacarpophalangeal or knee joints (genu recurvatum) and the ability to abduct the thumb to the forearm.
 The presence of these

-is indicative of laxity.
+so-called Beighton criteria is indicative of laxity.

 To assess patients with suspected shoulder instability, obtain both an anteroposterior (AP) view (

 figure 6) and an axillary lateral view of the shoulder.
 It is important to obtain two orthogonal views.
+Shoulder dislocations might look like a normal shoulder on the AP view, and this diagnosis may be missed if both views are not obtained.

 Figure 6: Anterior shoulder dislocation (Case courtesy of Dr Jeremy Jones, Radiopaedia.org, rID: 7132)